All foreigners except citizens of the Commonwealth of Independent States (CIS) require a valid visa to enter Russia.

 To visit and/or to look for a job

-To visit Russia for familiarization and orientation for a new job, most people choose the tourist visa.
+To visit Russia for familiarization and orientation for a new job, most people choose a tourist visa.

 If your work assignment is temporary, or if your job requires you to spend a substantial amount of time in other countries then the business visa may be the best option for you.
 If you expect to be in Russia for a longer period of time you will need a work visa.